mcauser/awesome-micropython/readme.md

 * [micropython-thingspeak](https://github.com/radeklat/micropython-thingspeak) - Library for sending data to thingspeak.com from IoT devices running MicroPython (such as ESP8266).
 * [micropython_pushbullet](https://github.com/gsampallo/micropython_pushbullet) - Simple example of how to use PushBullet with MicroPython on ESP8266.
 * [esp32-youtube-display](https://github.com/alvarowolfx/esp32-youtube-display) - Display YouTube metrics using Google API and MicroPython.
+* [micropython-spotify-web-api](https://github.com/tltx/micropython-spotify-web-api) - A library for using Spotify's web API from a IoT device with MicroPython.

 #### Bluetooth